 Earlier this month, an off-duty plain-clothes FBI agent fired his weapon on a street musician after attempting to bust him for selling cannabis.
 Now, the victim, 24-year-old Tad Crane, speaks out against the officer’s action in an interview with the San Francisco Examiner.

 The incident took place on February 8.
-It began when the as of yet unnamed FBI agent approached Crane on the street while he played guitar.
+It began when the as of yet unnamed FBI agent approached Crane on the street in San Francisco while he played guitar.
 Crane and a friend were smoking weed, and his friend portioned some out for another man.
 As he did so, the FBI agent in street clothes ordered them against the wall.

 Crane said the agent failed to present any identification verifying his claim of authority.
 Crane saw no badge, and only heard the agent call himself “police.”
 As the agent searched the man who received weed from Crane’s friend, he pulled his phone out to make a call.